 Below are the most common foods that cause paediatric food allergies in children:

-- Tree nuts
+- Tree nut

 Majority of allergic reactions occur in early childhood and some children will grow out of the allergy as they get older.

-There are two categories of Food Allergies which are IgE mediated and Non -IgE mediated.
+There are two categories of food allergies which are IgE mediated and Non -IgE mediated.
 In an IgE-mediated allergy, the child will experience symptoms within minutes or up to two hours after eating a particular food.
 Whereas, in a Non-IgE mediated allergy the child will experience symptoms after two hours or up to a few days after eating anything that particular food.